How can you be sure your next sofa is as beloved as the current one?

 Like the frame, the cushions and padding are hidden under the upholstery.
 This often-overlooked aspect of the sofa will affect the sofa’s life.
 More padding means that the sharp edges of the frame are completely covered, allowing the fabric to wear longer.
 When padding is skimped on, the fabric comes in contact with the frame and starts to wear out.
 A higher-end sofa will be padded all the way around, including the sides and back, so the fabric rests against the padding.
 Lower-priced sofas usually are not padded in these areas.

-Page 3 of 4 - Sometimes, a sofa’s fabric appears to be wrinkling.
+Sometimes, a sofa’s fabric appears to be wrinkling.
 The cause of this is poor quality or insufficient padding that breaks down so the fabric is no longer stretched tight.
 Some manufacturers have even started using cardboard covered with some type of rubber or foam to round out an arm.
 And, you guessed it: The first time someone perches on the arm, the cardboard crushes and your sofa now has a misshapen arm.
 Oh, not pretty!
 Always ask the salesperson for a cutaway of the internal aspects of the sofa.
 If the seller is proud of the fabrication, they will confidently show you a picture.
 A picture is worth a million words in this case!

 Upholstery or Fabric